secretstartups/handbook/product/growth/index.html.md

 #### Proposed Growth-Feature Product Owner collaboration process

 1. Growth identifies a focus area that may potentially touch the areas owned by another product team.
-For example, growth will be focusing on new user adoption of Create & Verify features starting in FY21 Q4.
+For example, Growth will be focusing on new user adoption of Create & Verify features starting in FY21 Q4.

 1. Growth reaches out to have a kickoff conversation with the product team (ideally including PM, EM, UX).
 The goal of the kickoff is to: